Anterior vaginal wall repair

 You will be on a liquid diet right after surgery.
 When your normal bowel function returns, you can return to your regular diet.

-You should not insert anything in the vagina or have sex until your surgeon says it is OK.
+You should not insert anything in the vagina, lift heavy items, or have sex until your surgeon says it is OK.

 This surgery will very often repair the prolapse and the symptoms will go away.
 This improvement will often last for years.

 Kirby AC, Lentz GM.
 Anatomic defects of the abdominal wall and pelvic floor: abdominal hernias, inguinal hernias, and pelvic organ prolapse: diagnosis and management.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 20.